 Cash offers appeal to sellers because they close quicker and come without the risk of financing failure.

-A typical closing period for a transaction with a loan is 30 days.
-Before the lender gets to work, the buyer has to get through the inspection period.
-This is typically 10 business days, (14 calendar days with weekends factored in).
-Once the inspection period is complete, the lender typically takes the next 2 weeks between their underwriting process and getting appraisal results.
-Once the lender has everything wrapped up, law requires the buyers have the documents to review for 3 days before they can sign and close.
+If you’re borrowing money (you’re not a cash buyer), a typical closing period for your transaction is 30 days.
+Before your lender gets to work, you have to get through the inspection period.
+The inspection period is typically 10 business days (14 calendar days once weekends are factored in).
+Once you’re through the inspection period 2 weeks later, the lender typically takes 2 weeks between their underwriting process and getting appraisal results.
+Once the lender has everything wrapped up, law requires the buyers have closing statement documents in their hand to review for 3 days before they can sign and close.

 Because a buyer with cash is not working with a lender, they only need time for inspections and negotiate any repairs or credits necessary.
 Cash buyers often do not ask for sellers to complete repairs because they usually have the cash to do the repairs.
 This means buyers with cash can usually close in 10 business days (14 calendar days).